A new measure of dependence: Integrated $R^2$: Examples

 We independently sample $X$ and $Y$ from the standard normal distribution and perform $100$ replications.
 The average computation time in seconds for each method is reported in Table~\ref{table:time_simulations}.
-The most efficient methods in terms of computational cost are $\nu_{n}^{\text{1-dim}}$ and $\xi_n$, both demonstrating $O(n \log n)$ behavior.
-The statistics $\nu_n$ and $T_n$ also exhibit $O(n \log n)$ time complexity.
-In contrast, the kernel-based measures $\widehat{\rho^2}$ and $\widetilde{\rho^2}$ are substantially more computationally intensive, with a time complexity of $O(n^2)$.
+The most efficient methods are $\nu_{n}^{\text{1-dim}}$ and $\xi_n$, both exhibiting $O(n \log n)$ computational complexity.
+The superior runtime of $\nu_n^{\text{1-dim}}$ relative to $\xi_n$ is due to implementation efficiency rather than a difference in asymptotic order.
+Although $\xi_n$ may appear faster when constant weights are used, as discussed in Section~\ref{sec:comparision_with_xi}, the weight computation for $\nu_{n}^{\text{1-dim}}$ is rank-based and exploits ranks that are already computed and reused as part of the statistic, incurring no additional cost and preserving the $O(n \log n)$ complexity.
+The statistics $\nu_n$ and $T_n$ also operate in $O(n \log n)$ time.
+In contrast, the kernel-based measures $\widehat{\rho^2}$ and $\widetilde{\rho^2}$ are substantially more computationally demanding, with a computational complexity of $O(n^2)$.

 \end{ex}